 - session the session in which the imported data will be stored. - format the format of the content to import.
 The supported formats are the ones supported by RDFLib.
 See https://rdflib.readthedocs.io/en/latest/plugin_parsers.html.
 If no format is specified, then it will be guessed.
 Note that in some specific cases, the guess may be wrong.
-In such cases, try again specifying the format. - all_triples By default, SimPhoNy imports only ontology individuals.
-Moreover, not all information about such individuals is imported, but only the details that are relevant from an ontological point of view: the individual's attributes, the classes it belongs to, and its connections to other ontology individuals that are also being copied at the same time.
+In such cases, try again specifying the format. - all_triples When an RDF triple has an ontology relationship as predicate, SimPhoNy checks that both the subject and the object of such triple refer to a valid ontology individual, that is, that an additional triple defining their types exist.
+When this is not the case, SimPhoNy omits the triple.
+In some use cases, importing those triples may be necessary.
+Change the value of this argument to True to import them.